 Changing the sway bar link (also known as an anti-roll bar, torsion beam) on an ACURA model is an easy job that you can perform right in your driveway.

 To change an ACURA sway bar link, you will need a few basic tools and about one hour for each link.

-Instructions are the same for passenger and driver side sway bar link.
+Instructions are the same for passenger and driver-side sway bar links.